-And he said, “Well he’s basically been a football player.”
+And he said, “Well, he’s basically been a football player.”

 JOHN: And Paul was a pitcher on the UCLA baseball team.
-And so...and I had pitched in college.
-And so we just hit it off as buddies.
-And so I had access to the family through Paul.
-And Feinberg found out, you know, we had this friendship and it just enhanced the possibilities and as time went on, he did take a personal interest in me, very personal.
-Until I failed him, he asked me to preach a certain sermon on a certain text in chapel, and I butchered it.
-And it just...he was so angry at me for doing it because I had misrepresented the intent of the text that I thought he was going to give up on me, I really did.
-I thought it was curtains from then on.
+And so – and I had pitched in college.
+And so, we just hit it off as buddies.
+And so, I had access to the family through Paul.
+And Feinberg found out, you know, that we had this friendship.
+And it just enhanced the possibilities.
+And as time went on, he did take a personal interest in me – a very personal – until I failed him.
+He asked me to preach a certain sermon on a certain text in chapel, and I butchered it.
+And it just – he was so angry at me for doing it, because I had misrepresented the intent of the text, that I thought he was going to give up on me.
+I really did; I thought it was curtains from then on.

 I guess one of the particular joys of my life is when the family invited me to preach at his funeral.
-So they must have gotten word from him toward the end that I had figured out how to get the point of the passage.
+So, they must have gotten word from him toward the end that I had figured out how to get the point of a passage right.

-JOHN: Look, you have one man you want to please.
-All right, this guy mattered to me.
+JOHN: Yeah.
+I mean, you know, look; you have one man you want to please.
+All right?
+This guy mattered to me.
 I wanted to please him.
 I wanted to show him that his time invested in my life was not wasted.
 I wanted to show him that I would carry the baton.
-I wanted to show him that I would be faithful to the heritage that he had given me and that the professors that he had surrounded himself with, Rosscup(?) and Thomas in particular, who now teach at the Master’s Seminary, and were my teachers, that these guys hadn’t wasted their time on me, that I was going to be faithful to this charge that they had given me.
-And so you’ve got that going and you go up to preach and the whole faculty is standing behind you and they’re expecting you to deliver something that reflects the investment they’ve made.
+I wanted to show him that I would be faithful to the heritage that he had given me, and that the professors that he had surrounded himself with – Rosscup and Thomas in particular, who now teach at The Master’s Seminary and were my teachers – that these guys hadn’t wasted their time on me, that I was going to be faithful to this charge that they had given me.
+And so, you’ve got that going.
+And you go up to preach, and the whole faculty’s standing behind you and they’re expecting you to deliver something that reflects the investment that they’ve made.

-PHIL: It is, it is.
+PHIL: It is; it is.

 PHIL: You said once that he gave you a set of books, too, when you graduated.